2025

 After the great response on the performances in Taiwan the large scale performance Everything That Happened And Would Happen can be seen in Europe again: June 18 to 20 @ La Villette

-MOCA - Museum of Contemporary arts in Busan / South Korea opens a group exhibition on GREEN SHIVERING. including a new sound- and Videoinstallation by Heiner Goebbels on April 12th.
+MOCA - Museum of Contemporary arts in Busan / South Korea opens a group exhibition on GREEN SHIVERING. including the new sound- and Videoinstallation "the fish will have to learn to walk on land" by Heiner Goebbels on April 12th.
+And MMCA - National Museum for Contemporary Art in Seoul announces the multimedia installation GENKO AN 03062 by Heiner Goebbels to be opening July 14th.
+Here a few links to the resonances in the korean press :

 Everything That Happened And Would Happen has used the entire double stage at the new Taipei Performing Arts Center for the first time.
 Two performances, and a post performance talk with Heiner Goebbels on stage and before " A Dialogue on Music, Theater and History - Decoding Heiner Goebbels' Artistic Vision" were enthusiastically recieved by the Taiwanese audience.